Lucas-C/html5-dopetrope/README.md

 *  `ABOUT_TEXT` : Any text set here will show up on the bottom right of the page.
 *  `ABOUT_IMAGE` : Image to show at the bottom right of the page.
 *  `ABOUT_LINK` : Will add a link under the `ABOUT_TEXT` page
-*  `COPYRIGHT` : If `SHOW_COPYRIGHT` is not set to `False`, it will show the copyright for html5up, credits for the images and the name set in this variable.
-You may want to set this variable to your name.
-*  `SHOW_COPYRIGHT` : `True` by default, you can set it to `False` to hide the copyrights.
+*  `COPYRIGHT` : optional copyright notice that will appear in the footer
 *  `DISABLE_LATEST_ARTICLES` : you can set it to `True` to hide the "latest articles" section.
 *  `FAVICON` : optional relative path to an image
 * `META_IMAGE`: optional absolute URL of a custom image for the `og:image` meta property,